- How is Child Support Determined?

 Determining the amount of child support each parent pays in a divorce involves much more than plugging numbers into a formula.
-At Shapiro Family Law, we understand the complexities involved in child support cases because we help parents who find themselves on either side of the equation.
-Whether you need to receive child support payments or you must pay them, we can help.
+As a child support lawyer, Shapiro Family Law understands the complexities involved in child support cases.
+We help parents who find themselves on either side of the equation with child support obligations.
+Whether you need to receive Denver, Co child support payments or you must pay child support, we can help.

 - Determining income;